Billie Frechette: Involvement with John Dillinger

 Frechette met John Dillinger at a cabaret in November 1933.
 They began a relationship soon after that.
-Frechette was quoted saying "John was good to me.
+Frechette was quoted as saying, "John was good to me.
 He looked after me and bought me all kinds of jewelry and cars and pets, and we went places and saw things, and he gave me everything a girl wants.
 He treated me like a lady".
 Frechette assumed more marital roles with Dillinger than an accomplice.
 She once drove a getaway car after Dillinger was shot by the police.
-She was arrested on April 9, 1934 for allowing him to hide in her St. Paul, Minnesota, apartment and for obstruction of justice.
+She was arrested on April 9, 1934, for allowing him to hide in her St. Paul, Minnesota, apartment and for obstruction of justice.
 Dillinger and a companion watched the arrest from a block away.
 Dillinger wanted to attack the lawmen and rescue her, but accepted the argument that he would die in the attempt.
+He was killed by police on July 22 of that year.

 Frechette served two years at the Federal Correctional Farm in Milan, Michigan, for violating the Federal Harboring Law.
 She was released in 1936.